evanx/redex/README.md

 # Redix Router

+The name "Redix" can be interpreted as "Redis-based message eXchange."

 Redix is:
 - opensource Node software for reliable messaging through Redis
 - orchestration tool for collaborating microservices